Bryanvdstegen/robo-advisor/README.md

 # "Robo Advisor" Project

-#Prerequisites
+# Prerequisites

     + Anacoda 3.7
     + Python 3.7
     + Pip

-# Installation

 # Security
-Your project repository should contain a file called ".gitignore" which prevents the ".env" file and its secret credentials from being tracked in version control.
+Repository should contain a file called ".gitignore" which prevents the ".env" file and its secret credentials from being tracked in version control.

-The source code excludes secret API Key value
+The source code excludes secret API Key value.

-# Functionality Requirements

-Information Input Requirements
+# Information Input
-The system should prompt the user to input one or more stock symbols (e.g. "MSFT", "AAPL", etc.).
+The system prompts the user to input **one** stock symbol (e.g. "MSFT", "AAPL", etc.).

-Validation Requirements
+# Validation Requirements

-# Calculations
+Prevents an HTTP request if stock symbol not likely to be valid (e.g. symbol of "8888")

+Fails gracefully if encountering a response error (e.g. symbol of "OOPS")

 # Information Output Requirements
 Historical prices are written to a CSV file, file path indicated on output